MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-data-region.md

 > [!NOTE]
 > For soverign clouds, we currently only support installing gateways in the default PowerBI region of your tenant.
 The region picker on the installer is only supported for Public cloud.

-## Restore, Migrate and Take over a gateway in a non-default region
+## Restore, migrate, or take over a gateway in a non-default region

-If you want to retore, migrate, take over a gateway in a non-default Power BI region:
+If you want to restore, migrate, or take over a gateway in a non-default Power BI region:

 ![Setting the gateway datacenter region after installation](media/service-gateway-data-region/restore-change-region.png)